 top of page

-For as long as I can remember, I have loved both drawing and geometry.
-Therefore, I decided to become an architect and, at the age of 15, enrolled in the art school affiliated with the Academy of Arts in St. Petersburg to prepare for admission to the Academy’s Faculty of Architecture.
-This institute boasts a rich history dating back to the 18th century and has produced many distinguished graduates.
+For as long as I can remember, I have been passionate about both drawing and geometry.
+This love naturally led me to pursue a career in architecture.
+At the age of 15, I enrolled in the art school affiliated with the Academy of Arts in St. Petersburg to prepare for admission to the Academy’s Faculty of Architecture.
+With a rich history dating back to the 18th century, this prestigious institution has produced many distinguished graduates.

-In their first year, aspiring architects master classical architectural drawing techniques, with a particular focus on the ink wash technique.
-I can’t say I was good at it right away, but I really enjoyed it and was determined to reach the level of the Old Masters.
-So, according to the results of the 1st course, I was even awarded a special prize and sent on a trip to Italy as an incentive.
-It was wonderful to see in person everything we had drawn and studied throughout the year.
-At that time, I met the rector of the academy, Semyon Mikhailovsky, who would greatly influence my development in the future.
+In the first year, aspiring architects are immersed in classical architectural drawing techniques, with a particular emphasis on the ink wash technique.
+I can't say I mastered it immediately, but I was deeply fascinated by it and determined to reach the level of the Old Masters.
+My dedication paid off: at the end of the first year, I was awarded a special prize and sent on a study trip to Italy.
+Seeing in person the very buildings and structures we had studied and drawn was a truly transformative experience.
+During that trip, I got to know the rector of the Academy, Semyon Mikhailovsky, who would later play a pivotal role in my development.

-In 2022, I had the honor of being invited by renowned French architect Maxime d’Angeac to create a drawing commemorating the relaunch of the iconic Orient Express train.
+In 2022, I was honored to be invited by renowned French architect Maxime d’Angeac to create a drawing commemorating the relaunch of the iconic Orient Express train.
+In 2025, our collaboration continued at Art Paris at the Grand Palais, where he presented a furniture collection for the Orient Express, adorned with my drawings.

 Exhibitions